 Hopewell Furnace National Historic Site

 Located in Elverson, Pennsylvania, this historic site is preserved as it is believed to be the best example of a rural “iron plantation” in America.
-It has been around since the 19th century and is comprised of many buildings such as the blast furnace, ironmaster’s house, blacksmith shop, workers’ houses and many other auxiliary buildings.
+It has been around since the 19th century and is comprised of many buildings such as the blast furnace, ironmaster’s house, blacksmith shop, workers’ houses, and many other auxiliary buildings.
 Hopewell Furnace was established in the late 18th century by ironmaster Mark Bird.
-It was in 1820 to 1840 when this site experienced a major boom, particularly due to the American Civil War activity.
-By mid-19th century, newer methods of ironmaking were introduced until the methods used by Hopewell Furnace were rendered obsolete.
+It was from 1820 to 1840 when this site experienced a major boom, particularly due to the American Civil War activity.
+By the mid-19th century, newer methods of ironmaking were introduced until the methods used by Hopewell Furnace were rendered obsolete.
 In 1883, the site was no longer in operation.

 Independence National Historical Park

 There are several sites included in this listing for national park service sites in Pennsylvania.
 The Independence Hall, a UNESCO World Heritage Site, is the main feature of this historical park.
 This is where the Declaration of Independence and US Constitution were established.

 Aside from the Independence Hall, the Liberty Bell is another important feature of this historical park.
 Other historic buildings found in the park are First Bank of the United States, Carpenters’ Hall, and the City Tavern (which is a recreation of the colonial tavern that delegates from the US Congress frequented during the 18th century).